-Unclean Spirit.
+Unclean Spirit, Spirits.
 A designation frequently given in the NT to fallen angels who serve Satan in deceiving and controlling human beings.
 See, for example Zech.
 13:2; Matt.
 10:1; Mark 1:23, 26, 27; Luke 9:42; Acts 5:16; 8:7; Rev. 16:13; 18:2.
 Unclean spirits are quite in contrast to the Holy Spirit, who is completely free of sin, evil, or rebellion against God.
+See Glossary entries on Demons and Fallen Angels.
 See also articles on Demons, Unclean Spirits, and Fallen Angels.

 Unconditional Election: The truth taught in Scripture that God has, from eternity past, graciously chosen certain human beings as His own without respect to their merit or any works that they have done (Eph.
 2:8-10).
 God chooses these individuals for His own good pleasure and to the praise of the glory of His grace (Eph.
 1:4, 5, 6).
 His choice of some to salvation and eternal life and participation in His eternal kingdom is completely without regard to any merit, perceived of otherwise, on their part.
 There are no good works that these who are chosen can possibly do to earn their salvation, for they are Totally Depraved, dead in their trespasses and sins (Eph.
 2:1), walking according to the course of this world (Eph.
 2:2), deceived and manipulated by Satan, the prince of the power of the air, the spirit now working in the sons of disobedience (Eph.
 2:2), and completely dominated by the lusts of their flesh (Eph.
 2:3).
 They are by nature children destined to experience the wrath of God (Eph.
 2:3), except for one thing – God chose them out of their helpless estate when they were sinners – God's enemies (Rom.
 5:8, 10).
 God's election of some to be saved is expressed in a number of NT passages, among them John 6:37; 15:16, 19; 17:1-2; Eph.
 1:4; 1 Thess.
 1:4; 2 Thess.
 2:13; James 2:5; 2 Pet.
 1:10.
 The unbreakable chain of events God engages in which inevitably bring the ones He has chosen to salvation and glorification are described in Rom.
 8:29-30.
 It is because of this unbreakable chain that we Christians can accurately believe and know that God works all things together for good for them who love Him, who are called according to His purpose (Romans 8:28).